 - The sale notice shall be published in two leading newspapers one in the vernacular language having sufficient circulation in the locality by setting out the terms of sale.

 - Every notice of sale is affixed on a conspicuous part of the immovable property and may if the authorized officer deems it fit, put on the website of the secured creditor on the internet.

 Further as per Ministry of Finance’s direction, all public sector banks, and financial institutions to upload all SARFAESI auction notices in the official website of the Government “tender.gov.in” to give wider publicity with a view of getting the better response.

 Application of mind and care is required in the service of notice of SARFAESI DEMAND NOTICE, POSSESSION NOTICE & SALE NOTICE.

 - Date of commencement of 60 days-demand notice period: The 60 days, notice period commences to run only from the date of service of notice/paper publication as the case may be.
 (Not from the date of the notice).

 - Service of demand notice when the party is dead: Notice sent to the dead person is bad in law.
 The Authorized officer to ascertain the details of all the legal heirs and send notice to them.

-- Effect service of possession notice properly by delivering the notice to the parties, affixing the possession notice on the outer door or such conspicuous place of the property and also publish in two leading newspapers (one in vernacular language) having sufficient circulation in that locality within 7 days from the date of taking possession.
+- Effect service of possession notices properly by delivering the notice to the parties, affixing the possession notice on the outer door or such conspicuous place of the property and also published in two leading newspapers (one in vernacular language) having sufficient circulation in that locality within 7 days from the date of taking possession.
 Possession notice should mention correct dues.

-- Effect service of sale notice, setting out terms of sale, by delivering the notice to the parties ,affixing the sale notice on the outer door or such conspicuous place of the property and also publish in two leading newspapers (one in vernacular language) having sufficient circulation in that locality.
+- Effect service of sale notice, setting out terms of sale, by delivering the notice to the parties, affixing the sale notice on the outer door or such conspicuous place of the property and also published in two leading newspapers (one in vernacular language) having sufficient circulation in that locality.
 Sale notice should mention correct dues.

 Action flow Chart: